near/bos-web-engine/README.md

 - [ ] Full web API support (canvas, etc)
 - [ ] Cross-component global state management

-For a more detailed breakdown of the work, see the issues section.
+For a more detailed breakdown of the work, see [issues labeled with `Epic`](https://github.com/near/bos-web-engine/issues?q=is:open+is:issue+label:Epic)

 ## Proposed Solution